 The cost of defending a claim to the Employment Tribunal can be more expensive than coming to an agreement and therefore when appropriate, a settlement agreement can sometimes be a cost-effective tool.
 Equally, the cost of pursuing a claim and the potential awards can be outweighed by the settlement on offer from the employer, making it uneconomical to bring a claim.

-It is a legally binding agreement that can be relied on to prevent an employee from bringing subsequent claims that are expressly waived under the settlement agreement.
-A properly drafted and signed settlement agreement gives the employer the certainty of knowing that claims have been waived and enables a claim to be brought by the employer if the terms are not honoured.
+It is a legally binding agreement that can be relied upon to prevent you from bringing subsequent claims that are expressly waived under the settlement agreement.
+A properly drafted and signed settlement agreement gives your employer the certainty of knowing that claims have been waived.
+However, it also enables a claim to be brought by the employer if the terms are not honoured.

 Once validly signed, generally speaking, neither party can change their mind without the other party’s agreement.